holdenmatt/duckdb-wasm-kit/README.md

 Loading the DuckDB wasm bundle can take a few seconds.
-For a better user experience, you can optionally preload the DuckDB instance before it's needed, by calling `initializeDuckDB`.
+For a better user experience, you can optionally preload the DuckDB instance before it's needed, by calling `initializeDuckDb`.

 You can also pass a [`DuckDBConfig`](https://shell.duckdb.org/docs/interfaces/index.DuckDBConfig.html) to configure database options.